junaedifahmi/missing-value-imputation/README.md

 In this works I split the missing attributes into numerical model (regression) and categorical model (classification).
 Although some algorithm can both be suitable for regression and classification, but in this work I want to find the best model for each attribute to works as they best for.

 ## Implementation
 The implementation of the proposed method is using [WEKA](https://www.cs.waikato.ac.nz/ml/weka/) as data mining library.
-The data used for this experiments is consist of 7 dataset that can be found in (UCI Machine Learning Repository)[https://archive.ics.uci.edu/ml/index.php].
+The data used for this experiments is consist of 7 dataset that can be found in [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).
 The datasets are:
 * Data 1
 * Data 2
+* Data 3

 ## Result